CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: Introduction

 Finally, JWST observations have verified the distinct chemical abundance patterns in high-\emph{z} SFGs relative to SFGs in the local Universe, both in terms of the bulk metallicity and relative abundance patterns.
 Direct abundance measurements in galaxies at \emph{z}$>$2 have revealed unexpected trends such as N-rich, O-poor galaxies at \emph{z}$>$2 \citep{welch2024,welch2025,arellano-cordova2025} and super-solar N/O at \emph{z}$>$6 \citep{senchyna2024,topping2024,topping2025no,curti2025}.
-Additionally, there is growing evidence to suggest that Ar/O is sub-solar in high-\emph{z} galaxies \citep{rogers2024,bhattacharya2025A,stanton2025}, which is unexpected if both elements originate primarily from CCSNe.
+Additionally, there is growing evidence to suggest that Ar/O is sub-solar in high-\emph{z} galaxies \citep{rogers2024,bhattacharya2025A,stanton2025}.
+Since Ar is produced in Type Ia SNe \citep{kobayashi2020SNIa}, the Ar/O ratio should be sensitive to the relative enrichment from CC and Type Ia SNe and, therefore, the SFH of a galaxy.
+Such a dependence may produce different Ar/O abundance patterns in high-\emph{z} galaxies compared to typical \emph{z}$=$0 SFGs with solar Ar/O \citep[e.g.,][]{berg2020,arellano-cordova2024a}.
 The abundance patterns of other elements, such as S, remain largely unconstrained at high-\emph{z} \citep[c.f.,][]{welch2025,morishita2025} owing to small sample sizes and the faint emission lines required for the direct abundance method.
 Therefore, it remains unclear if these peculiar abundance patterns are representative of the typical SFG at Cosmic Noon, or if they are a reflection of prompt enrichment from recent phases of intense star formation \citep{senchyna2024,kobayashi2024}.